KCKC: KY 102

-On July 1, 1974, one of Kansas City's legendary radio stations signed on, when WDAF-FM flipped to album oriented rock (AOR), branded as "KY 102", and changed call letters to KYYS (the "KY" in the slogan refers to the first and last letters in "Kansas City").
+On July 1, 1974, one of Kansas City's legendary radio stations signed on, when WDAF-FM flipped to album-oriented rock, branded as "KY 102", and changed call sign to KYYS (the "KY" in the slogan refers to the first and last sign in "Kansas City").
 The first (and ultimately, last) song on "KY 102" was "Too Many People" by Paul McCartney.
 KYYS became the most successful AOR station in Kansas City, hitting #1 in the ratings in 1979 when acts like Bad Company, Styx, REO Speedwagon, Bob Seger, KISS and Journey were popular, along with legendary personality Max Floyd's anti-disco speeches under the name "The Rock and Roll Army."
 KYYS expanded and contracted the playlist over the years as the music dictated, sometimes leaning heavily on gold material, and sometimes being more adventurous with new music.
 For many years, the station went without meaningful competition.
-Many of the personalities spent a long time at the station, including a couple who were on the air the day the format started in 1974, and the day it ended in 1997.
+Many of the personalities spent a long time at the station, including Max Floyd, who was on the air the day the format started in 1974, and the day it ended in 1997.
 Great American Broadcasting (later Citicasters) bought the station in 1987.

-KYYS, for a time, competed with KSAS, KKCI or KXXR (all located at 106.5 FM, now the current incarnation of WDAF-FM).
-However, in April 1992, KRVK flipped from adult contemporary to active rock as KQRC.
+KYYS, for a time, competed with KSAS, KKCI or KXXR (all located on 106.5 FM, now the current incarnation of WDAF-FM).
+In April 1992, KRVK flipped from adult contemporary to active rock as KQRC.
 This began the end of KY's long dominance in the ratings, as KQRC took away many listeners with new hard and modern rock that KYYS generally ignored.
 When KY finally started playing acts such as Pearl Jam and Red Hot Chili Peppers, it was too late, and their ratings never recovered.
 The station also tended to avoid playing Metallica and similar heavy metal bands.
 By 1997, KYYS leaned very heavily on new music, playing as much of it as they could from artists like Dave Matthews Band, The Wallflowers, Sheryl Crow, and Collective Soul.
-However, this could not prevent the inevitable from happening.